IAudioDeviceManager

 enable

-Whether to follow the system default audio playback device:
+Whether to follow the system default playback device:

-• true: Follow the system default audio playback device.
-The SDK immediately switches the audio playback device when the system default audio playback device changes.
+• true: Follow.
+When the system default playback device changes, the SDK immediately switches the playback device.

 • 0: Success.